kodi-game/game.libretro/Readme.md

 D:\Projects\xbmx\xbmc\project\cmake\addons\kodi-addons.sln
 ```

-Altarnatively, copy [prepare-addons-dev.bat](https://gist.github.com/Montellese/149ecbd5ca20941d2be4) into tools/buildsteps/win32 and execute it from there.
+Altarnatively, wait for the `prepare-addons-dev.bat` build script in [PR #6658](https://github.com/xbmc/xbmc/pull/6658) to be merged.
+Enter tools/buildsteps/win32 and execute it from there.
 If you want to execute it from somewhere else you need to adjust the default value of WORKDIR in the batch file.

 Available options are:
 * **clean** to simply clean the whole generated buildsystem